doruk19/doruk19.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I am a Ph.D. candidate at the [University of Maryland](https://www.cs.umd.edu/people/dgur1) advised by [Jonathan Katz](http://www.cs.umd.edu/~jkatz/).
-In 2019, I got my M.Sc. from New Jersey Institute of Technology under the supervision of [Kurt Rohloff](https://web.njit.edu/~rohloff/) (and unofficially [Yuriy Polyakov](https://ypolyakov.gitlab.io/)).
+I am a cryptographer working on the applied parts of post-quantum cryptography.
+I got my Ph.D. in 2025 from [University of Maryland](https://www.cs.umd.edu/people/dgur1) under the supervision of [Jonathan Katz](http://www.cs.umd.edu/~jkatz/).
+Prior to that, I got my M.Sc. from New Jersey Institute of Technology under the supervision of [Kurt Rohloff](https://web.njit.edu/~rohloff/) (and unofficially [Yuriy Polyakov](https://ypolyakov.gitlab.io/)).

 I work on lattice multiparty protocols.
 That is any protocol that includes multiple interacting parties with their own private data and utilizes lattice based primitives.
 I am also interested in threshold cryptography, oblivious pseudorandom functions, homomorphic encryption, digital signatures and lattice/post quantum cryptography and secure multiparty computation in general.